rtens/blog.rtens.org/src/articles/programming/2013-07-06 TDD Case Study.md

 	def isValid(puzzle, positions):
 		for threat in puzzle.constraints:
 			victim = puzzle.constraints[threat]
-			if positions[threat] == positions[victim] and not positions['f'] == positions[threat]:
+			if positions[threat] == positions[victim] and not positions[farmer] == positions[threat]:
 				return False
 		return True

 Looks good enough.
 So I run it.
 And bam!
 Some weird thing went wrong.
 Debugging time.
 So I check the positions after the first move and see that the goat is still moved.
 Simply not registering the move is apparently not enough, I also need to undo it.
-Luckily in this puzzle, undoing means just doing the same move again.
+Luckily in this puzzle, undoing means just doing the same move again.^^

 	:::python
 	if (isValid(puzzle, positions)):